Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Wisconsin's games this season have gone over 41 points five of nine times.

-- Northwestern's games have gone over 41 points in five of nine chances this season.
+- Wisconsin has combined with its opponents to put up more than 41 points in five of nine games this season.

-- The two teams combine to average 43.4 points per game, 2.4 more than the over/under in this contest.
+- In 55.6% of Northwestern's games this season (5/9), the teams combined to score more than Saturday's total of 41.

-- These two squads surrender a combined 41.4 points per game, 0.4 more than this contest's over/under.
+- The combined points per game average of the two teams, 43.4, is 2.4 points greater than Saturday's over/under.

 - The Badgers and their opponents have scored an average of 42.7 points per game in 2021, 1.7 more than Saturday's total.

-- The 41-point over/under for this game is 5.7 points below the 46.7 points per game average total in Wildcats games this season.
+- The 41-point total for this game is 5.7 points below the 46.7 points per game average total in Wildcats games this season.

 Wisconsin Stats and Trends

-- In Wisconsin's nine games this year, it has five wins against the spread.

-- The Badgers have been favored by 24 points or more once this season and covered the spread.
+- The Badgers covered the spread in their only game when favored by 24.5 points or more.

-- Wisconsin's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Wisconsin's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Wisconsin is 4-0 against the spread and 4-0 overall in games when it scores more than 26.0 points.
+- When Wisconsin puts up more than 26 points, it is 4-0 against the spread and 4-0 overall.

-- In games that Wisconsin picks up over 413.9 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Wisconsin amasses over 413.9 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Badgers have turned the ball over 18 times this season, six more turnovers than the Wildcats have forced (12).
+- The Badgers have turned the ball over six more times (18 total) than the Wildcats have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.